bkper/claude-eval/README.md

 - `prompt`: The prompt you would send to Claude Code
 - `expected_behavior`: Array of criteria that the response should meet

 ## How It Works

 1. **Parse YAML**: Loads and validates the evaluation specification
 2. **Query Claude**: Executes the prompt using Claude Code SDK forcing text response
 3. **Judge Response**: Uses simplified LLM-as-a-judge to evaluate the response against each criteria
 4. **Format Results**: Displays results with ✅/❌ indicators and summary

+## Contributing

+We welcome contributions!
+Please:

+1. **Open an issue** to discuss major changes before starting
+2. **Follow existing code style** and patterns in the codebase
+3. **Add tests** for new features and bug fixes
+4. **Update documentation** as needed
+5. **Keep it simple** - this tool is intentionally minimal and focused

+For bug reports and feature requests, please use the [GitHub Issues](https://github.com/bkper/claude-code-eval/issues) page.

+## Limitations & Known Issues

+- **Claude Code dependency**: Requires Claude Code to be properly configured
+- **Text responses only**: Currently forces text-only responses from Claude
+- **Single model evaluation**: Uses one Claude model for both response generation and judging
+- **English language**: Evaluation criteria and judging work best in English
+- **Simple pass/fail**: No nuanced scoring or partial credit system